Super Seven

 The Postal Museum

-Definitely an unusual and unique museum to Vaduz, is the postage stamp museum.
+Definitely an unusual and unique museum in Vaduz, is the Postage Stamp Museum.
 Opened in 1936 and situated in the centre of Vaduz on the main high street.
-A small place, so potentially easy to walk right past without realising.
-The purpose of the musemum is to tell the history of Liechtenstein's postal service, as well as offering an impressive display of stamps past and present.
-Admission is again, free of charge.
+It's a small place, so you might walk straight past without realising.
+The purpose of the museum is to tell the history of Liechtenstein's postal service, as well as offering an impressive display of stamps past and present.
+Admission is free of charge, and of course, there's a gift shop selling stamps.

 Hiking

 Liechtenstein is surrounded by mountains, which means it's perfect for hikes, with plenty of trails available.
-The local tourism office in the centre of Vaduz can provide an array of maps for many trails.
-Obviously season dependent, but green countryside and blue skies, with a mountain backdrop is always a winner!
+The local tourism office in the centre of Vaduz can provide a selection of maps for many trails.
+Obviously season dependent, but green countryside and blue skies, with a mountain backdrop is perfect hiking territory.
+If you're visiting for longer than a "day trip", then The Liechtenstein Trail leads through all 11 municipalities of the country, past idyllic vineyards, nature reserves, old village centres, many sights and is peppered with magnificent views.
+Full details of the trail are here.

 Alte Rheinbrucke